SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 # Search query for SDG 3 - Good health and well-being, Bergen action-approach.

+Ensure healthy lives and promote well-being for all at all ages.

 **Contents**

 1. Full query in copy-pasteable format